 Ellen, “I’ll be the fry cook, assume you like bacon good and crisp.”

-“Absolutely, I’ll crack eggs and get them on when the cakes are done, they’ll stay warm in the oven for the sort cook of eggs.
+“Absolutely, I’ll crack eggs and get them on when the cakes are done, they’ll stay warm in the oven while we do the eggs.
 Danika brought fresh cut fruit home yesterday, we needed a milk and bread run and she spotted a good berry and cantaloupe mix.
 Dasha made crème fraiche last night to top it with.”

 Girls begin filing in for coffee or tea, I put out the big bowl of fruit and smaller blows alongside, the crème fraiche in a separate bowl.
 What else?
 Help to have spoons wouldn’t it?
 Stack a pile next to the bowls, a larger serving spoon for the fruit.